IDR0FFI/Image-Processing-Test/README.md

 ```
 **Make sure that the gcc compiler output file and python program have the same architecture.
 The already compiled file is of x64.**

 Provide input file for the image.

+High resolution image supported.
-Make sure that you do not provide images with very high resolution as it does work(maybe around 245,000 pixel).
+~Make sure that you do not provide images with very high resolution as it does work(maybe around 245,000 pixel).~

 # <hr>